College Oversight Board

 Since 2000, he has worked as a director in a variety of smaller businesses with finance, operational and general management responsibilities.
 These included a technology start-up, a FTSE-listed education company and a designer-pottery manufacturer, wholesaler and retailer.

-More recently Stephen has been Professor in Management Practice at the University of Bedfordshire Business School.
-He is currently Associate Apprenticeship Tutor at Cranfield University, a visiting lecturer at Birkbeck College and carries out consultancy for business owners.
+From 2013 to 2018 Stephen was Professor in Management Practice at the University of Bedfordshire Business School and currently carries out consultancy for business owners.

 Non Executive Member